xSkjj/SlotsModules/README.md

  - change the amount of slots you play with
    - min: 2
    - max: 6
+ - (WIP) now with Classes and OOP and whatever

-This was a school project
+This is a school project I'm working on

 - inspired by t!slots from https://tatsu.gg